-In fact, despite the COVID-19 pandemic, rental payments never dropped precipitously low in 2020 according to NMHC’s data.
-Housing is a expense that tenants clearly prioritize.
+In fact, despite the COVID-19 pandemic, rental payments never dropped precipitously low in 2020 or 2021 according to NMHC’s data.
+Housing is an expense that tenants clearly prioritize.
 Multifamily housing has long been a dependable asset for investors.
 Last year highlighted that for all to see.

 Multifamily housing brings predictable, recurring monthly returns thanks to leases and various contracts that help maintain properties and tenants.
 Now that the market’s resilience has shone through the economic hardship wrought by COVID-19, investors who previously focused on retail, offices, and hotels are shifting their attention.